 I was in tears when I realized how modesty could keep me safe but no longer serve me.
 My parents did a great job raising me to be modest, and it helped me well for a long time.
 But it was not what I needed anymore in this moment of my life.
 I decided to keep my down-to-earth personality through humbleness and give up modesty, which was limiting me to staying unaware of my abilities.

-At this moment, I know what I want, I’m motivated, I know why I’m doing what I’m doing, but man, the process of becoming who I want to be is challenging.
+At this moment, I know what I want, I’m motivated, and I know why I’m doing what I’m doing, but man, the process of becoming who I want to be is challenging.
 Trying to figure life up, shape and reshape my identity, and unlearn things about myself to create space for relearning is a process.

 It is never going to be easy, but it gets rewarding.